wandb/docs/docs/guides/hosting/manage-users.md

 <!-- To do: Add this doc -->
 <!-- Refer to SMTP configuration documentation for instructions on how to do this. -->

-## Change Users' Roles
+## Change User Roles

 Navigate to `https://<YOUR-WANDB-URL>/admin/users` to change the roles of users.

-1. Locate the user whose role you'd like to modify.
+1. Search the user role you want to modify.

 2. Select the new role from the dropdown menu.

 ![](/images/hosting/change_user_role.png)

-3. Confirm the change on the modal.
+3. Select **Change User Role** to confirm the change on the modal.

 ![](/images/hosting/change_user_role_modal.png)